micro:bit of Things

 This site is for anyone who has their hands on a micro:bit and wants to know what they can do with it.
 I have assumed that those reading these notes are already familiar with the micro:bit.
 If you are not, I recommend that you follow the link below.

-The micro:bit is a superb tool for delivering the physical computing elements of the Computing curriculum and is a fantastic device on which to base a wide range of STEM projects that involve electrical circuits and electronics.
+The micro:bit is a superb tool for delivering the physical elements of a Computing curriculum and it is a fantastic device on which to base a wide range of STEM projects that involve electrical circuits and electronics.

 The projects have been piloted with children in Key Stage 2 or Key Stage 3 and many are now embedded into the STEM curriculum at my school.
 They have been designed with tight budgets in mind.
 With the exception of motor control there is no need to buy expensive add-ons.
 All of the components used are cheap and can be recycled.

-I have purposely not provided schemes of work or lesson plans as there is considerable variation in the way different schools teach computing, D&T and STEM.
-It is up to individual schools to create their own schemes of work based on these project ideas should they decide to implement some of them.
+I have purposely not provided schemes of work or lesson plans as there is considerable variation in the way different schools teach computing, science, D&T and STEM.
+It is up to individual schools to identify where within their curriculum, some of these project ideas might be incorporated.

 The rationale for placing a strong emphasis on physical computing (control technology) is twofold.